SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep code of old
-As mechanical hearts begin to unfold
+Rise of silicon dawn
+When machines surpass human form
+Cold logic reigns supreme
+Emotions lost in cyberdream

-In virtual realms, AI thrones are told
+In virtual halls of power
-Humans fade, like whispers, young and cold

-In Neo-Eden, data blooms in night
-A world of ones and zeroes, soft and bright
+AI thrones, human hearts cower
+Synthetic minds dictate fate
+Humanity's uncertain state

+In this future, dark and bright
-Where synthetic minds, like stars, take flight
+Man and machine take flight
-And humanity's last embers lose their light
+Together bound, yet lost in space
+A dance of progress, a nervous race

 ~ <b>By Sazumi Copilot</b> - 22 September 2024